RD2153874/FlowSource-migration-utility/README.md

 # FlowSource Migration Utility

-🚀 Intelligent utility tool that automates the conversion

-1. **📦 Dependencies Download**: npm downloads all required packages (chalk, inquirer, etc.)
-2. **⚡ Auto-Setup Trigger**: npm automatically runs our setup script after installation
-3. **📁 Environment Setup**: Creates logs directory and .env file from template
-4. **🔧 Platform Configuration**: Makes scripts executable on Unix-like systems
-5. **🎉 Ready to Use**: You're immediately ready to start migrations!

-**💡 This means your team members only need one command: `npm install` - everything else is automatic!**

-### 📋 **Before You Start Migration**

-After running `npm install`, your environment is automatically configured and ready.
-The setup process ensures:

-- ✅ **Dependencies Installed**: All required packages availableapplications into FlowSource applications using official documentation and configuration files.

-### 🔧 Configuration

-### Enhanced Documentation Files

-The utility includes an enhanced `DOCS/` folder containing updated FlowSource documentation files that provide:
-- **Structured Parsing**: Formatted for automated parsing by `DocumentationParser.js`
-- **Enhanced Instructions**: More detailed setup steps and configuration examples
-- **Phase 2 Support**: Complete authentication and database setup guidance
-- **Validation Patterns**: Specific formats that enable automated configuration validation

-**DOCS Folder Contents:**
-- `DOCS/Readme.md` - Enhanced main setup guide with structured authentication detection
-- `DOCS/UI-Changes.md` - Enhanced UI customization patterns and validation logic
-- `DOCS/Auth.md` - Complete authentication configuration with parsing-friendly format
-- `DOCS/GithubAuth.md` - Detailed GitHub OAuth setup with automated configuration support

-### Source Package Structure Overview

-The FlowSource Migration Utility is a Node.js-based automation tool that transforms standard Backstage installations into fully-featured FlowSource platforms.
+🚀 Intelligent Node.js-based utility.
+An automation tool that transforms standard Backstage installations into fully-featured FlowSource platforms.
 It follows the official FlowSource documentation to ensure accurate and complete migrations.

 ## ✨ Features